fabric8-analytics/fabric8-analytics-data-model/README.md

 - For any queries related to building of container images on registry.centos.org, or if some modifications are required in the Dockerfiles, then the CentOS Container Pipeline team can be contacted on the `container-build` channel under CentOS on Mattermost.

 - For any queries regarding deployment of the application on OpenShift, contact the Deploy team at devtools-deploy@redhat.com or at `devtools-deploy` channel under RH-DevTools on Mattermost.

+- User a Linter and follow PEP8 coding standard.